© Crown copyright 2021

 - enable any additional capacity to be used more than once

-- increase significantly the ability of public transport to support school and college reopening
+- significantly increase the ability of public transport to support travel to school and college

 Staggered start and finish times should not reduce the amount of overall teaching time.

-Contracting additional coaches or other appropriate vehicles (where they are available at a local level and necessary) to provide dedicated school transport services
+Contracting additional coaches or other appropriate vehicles to provide dedicated school transport services

-If there is still a need for additional transport capacity after all of the above measures have been considered, then local authorities should procure suitable vehicles.
+If there is still a need for additional transport capacity after all of the above measures have been considered, then local authorities should continue to procure suitable vehicles, where they are available at a local level.

-Read Part B of this guidance for more information about the measures that will apply on dedicated school transport services.
+Read part B of this guidance for information about the measures that will apply on dedicated school transport services.

 Identifying existing bus services used exclusively or predominantly by school children and designating them as school only services

-Part B: guidance for dedicated transport to schools and other places of education for autumn term 2020
+Part B: guidance for dedicated transport to schools and other places of education for the 2020 to 2021 academic year

 This guidance aims to help those responsible for the provision of dedicated transport to put in place proportionate safeguards to further minimise the risk of transmission of coronavirus (COVID-19).

-It applies to all dedicated transport to schools and other places of education, whether on the public network or procured by the local authority, schools or parent groups.
+It applies to all dedicated transport to schools and colleges, whether on the public network or procured by the local authority, schools or parent groups.
 These are services which exclusively carry children and young people travelling to their place of education, including mainstream and special schools, colleges and alternative provision settings.
 This includes transport:

 - commissioned or provided by local authorities, whether or not the service is provided free of charge

-- commissioned or provided by schools or other places of education
+- commissioned or provided by schools or colleges

-- provided by transport operators (commercial travel routes) that cannot be used by members of the public when it is carrying children to school or other places of education
+- provided by transport operators (commercial travel routes) that cannot be used by members of the public when it is carrying children to school or college

-Vehicles that provide transport to members of the public at other times are considered to be providing dedicated transport when they are exclusively carrying children and young people travelling to school and other places of education.
+Vehicles that provide transport to members of the public at other times are considered to be providing dedicated transport when they are exclusively carrying children and young people travelling to school or college.

 Most dedicated transport is organised by local authorities.
 However, this guidance also applies to:

-- schools and other places of education, where they commission transport for children and young people
+- schools and colleges, where they commission transport for children and young people

 - transport operators, where they provide transport directly to children without being commissioned by the school or local authority